snitkdan/consistent-hashing-lab/README.md

 ### StateMonitor - Has no direct access to shards, monitors state before and after removes and adds
 * Keeps track of states between checks, the number of times that keys have been updated, and the number of times that keys have been moved
 * `check_valid` checks for state violations:
-  * Make sure that the same key wasn’t assigned to different shards
+  * Make sure that the same key wasn't assigned to different shards
     * Validated by going through each key in a shard and mapping each key to a shard and making sure that each key is only assigned once
   * Make sure that the information stored in the kv pair match what we expect them to be, i.e. counts of the number of times the key has been processed
     * Validated by keeping an internal count as well to make sure that no information is lost